 – building a potting shed, outdoor furniture, and a shop for a community garden in Duddingston (watch the video),

 – and many others, we even repaired a pirate ship!

 There’s no limit to what we can do together!
 As long as you’re making use of our skills and tools, and we can use as many recycled materials as possible, the Volunteer Assembly can make it happen.

 Any questions?
 Drop an email to email@example.com.

 Reach out if you’re not sure about applying.
-We’ll give you a call back and help you figure out if this is the right opportunity for your idea.
-Very strong deadlines
+We’ll give you a call and help you figure out if this is the right opportunity for your idea.

-For example, if you need something made by a certain date but have a bit of money, we might orientate you towards our Tools For Life programme.
-It’s a programme where we pair mentors and trainees and they build things that community groups like yours to help raise funds for the Tool Library!
+For example, if you don’t have a lot of flexibility, or you need something built by a fixed date and have a bit of money, we can still help, but we might recommend you for our Tools For Life programme.
+(This is a programme where we pair mentors and trainees to build things for community groups like yours while helping raise funds for the Tool Library.)

 Meet Dorothy our mascot